 You can run a 32 bit version of a Mozilla application using a 64 bit kernel (Windows 7 x64 etc.) though a 64 bit version "supposedly" increases performance.
 However, unless the the application is able to take advantage of the wider registers (typically multimedia encoding/decoding, cryptographic, or number crunching applications), you may not see any performance improvement.
 If you had poor performance before you might not notice any improvement.
-Typically you only want to use a 64 bit version if you are running a 64 bit operating system or the application exceeds the 4GB virtual memory space limit.
+Typically you only want to use a 64 bit version if the application exceeds the 4GB virtual memory space limit.

 64 bit builds for Mac OSX and Linux are available at http://releases.mozilla.org/pub/ .
 Official 64 bit builds of Firefox for Windows are available on the normal download page starting with version 43.0.
 There aren't any official 64 bit builds of Thunderbird and SeaMonkey for Windows. .